 - Don't forget to check whether BLM staff have provided access instructions already.
-In some cases, information from the BLMComments field can be directly copied and pasted into the AccessNotes field. - Start with a concrete location or landmark (such as a small town or mile marker on a highway) that can be easily accessed using a navigation application.
+In some cases, information from the BLMComments field can be directly copied and pasted into the AccessNotes field. - Start with an obvious location or landmark (such as a small town or mile marker on a highway) that can be easily accessed using a navigation application.
 Then, using a measuring tool in AGOL or Google Earth, select path and use miles as the measuring unit.
 Use the measuring tool to measure approximate mileage between each turn and helpful landmark (corral, water tank, power lines, etc.).
-In the field, it is important to keep track of the odometer to avoid taking wrong turns. - Satellite imagery can be helpful in determining which roads allow you to access the site most efficiently. - Consider the following when deciding the reliability of 4x4 and gravel roads: - o Is the road clearly visible throughout its length? - Are there significant sections where the road runs in a straight line?
+In the field, it is important to keep track of the odometer to avoid taking wrong turns. - Satellite imagery can be helpful in determining which roads allow you to access the site most efficiently. - Don't just rely on Google Maps (or other map apps)!!
+Google maps can be a useful tool, but it can be extremely unreliable when used for navigation on 4x4 and gravel roads.
+Consider the following when deciding the reliability of 4x4 and gravel roads: - o Is the road clearly visible throughout its length? - Are there significant sections where the road runs in a straight line?
 Or is the road mostly winding?
-Generally speaking, dirt and gravel roads that have fewer curves and run in a straight line for long distance are more regularly maintained than winding roads with lots of curves and turns. - How much elevation change happens along the road?
-Is there a better route to circumvent any unnecessary elevation changes? - Try to prioritize time spent on solid straight roads over time spent on windier roads or 2tracks.
+Generally speaking, dirt and gravel roads that have fewer curves and run in a straight line for long distance are more regularly maintained than winding roads with lots of curves and turns.

+- How much elevation change happens along the road?
+Is there a better route to circumvent any unnecessary elevation changes? - Try to prioritize time spent on solid straight roads over time spent on windier roads or 2-tracks.
 It may appear that the winding road directly to a site is a shorter distance, but the time spent navigating over rough terrain almost always outnumbers the time spent traveling on a graded gravel road.